Mvalentino92/Math_4_Glory/README.md

 **MergeSort.java:** Executes MergeSort.
 Originally for int's, with an overloaded method for Strings to sort alphabetically.
 Wrote my own strcmp function to do so.

+**NQueens.java:** A backtracking solutions to the N queens problem.
+Was written with the intent for students in an Intro class to see higher level code, and experiment with inputs.
+Prompts the user to enter an N between 4-16 (16 being the upper bound of it's fast efficiency), and also asks if you would like to print all the board solutions.

 **PE53_BigIntegerComparison.java:** Uses Project Euler question 53 to analyze the efficiency of the BigInteger Class.
 The problem demanded calculation of factorials up to 100.
 A way was found to avoid using BigInteger at first, but I was curious to see how much time I had actually saved by only using ints.
 The BigInteger method was slower, but not by much!
 20 milliseconds compared to 200.

 **Partition_Dynamic_Versus_Recursive.java:** Calculates the partitions of numbers using a recursive approach and a dynamic approach.
 Compares the efficiency between the two for calculating partitions of numbers in order.
 Starting at 0, and ending at n (defined by user input).